dy0gu/dotfiles/README.md

   - Then simply run `gh auth login` or `glab auth login` and follow the prompts to authenticate and let the CLIs setup your local git protocols/credentials automatically.

 - The **Firefox** profile configuration is very basic as it expects most of the settings to come from cloud syncing, which is not configured in this repository (again, keeping it clean of personal data).
 You can set up cloud sync from inside the browser itself after the initial setup.
+The sync server for Firefox is also self-hostable.

 - The icon distributions in the GNOME app menu is not handled in Nix because this would require locking it to a specific state, which prevents newly installed apps from being added there by GNOME.
-This requires more work than it is worth so icon ordering is left to the user to handle manually.
+This requires more work than it is worth so icon ordering is untouched for the user to handle manually.